A Kiss Before Dying (1991 film): Plot

 Ellen returns to New York and reunites with her boyfriend—now going by Jay Faraday, Jonathan's assumed identity.
 They grow closer while working together at Castle House, and Jay impresses Thor with his drive.
 Ellen and Jay marry, and he joins Carlsson Copper.
 When Patricia remembers the identity of Dorothy's former boyfriend and plans to visit Ellen, Jay intercepts the call.
 He strangles Patricia in her hotel room, dismembers her body, and dumps it in the East River—all while maintaining the appearance of a normal evening with Ellen.

-Later, a detective investigating Patricia's disappearance informs Ellen that her contact information was found in Patricia's diary.
-Growing suspicious, Ellen verifies that Tommy had been institutionalized at the time of Dorothy's death and again approaches Detective Corelli, though the case remains closed.
+Later, Dan Corelli, a detective investigating Patricia's disappearance, informs Ellen that her contact information was found in Patricia's diary.
+Growing suspicious, Ellen verifies that Tommy had been institutionalized at the time of Dorothy's death and again approaches Corelli, though the case remains closed.

-While at a bar, Jay is recognized by an acquaintance as Jonathan Corliss.
-Though he denies it and attacks the man, the incident unnerves Ellen.
+While at a bar, Jay is recognized by acquaintance Terry Dieter as Jonathan Corliss.
+Though he denies it and attacks Terry, the incident unnerves Ellen.
 She consults a university yearbook and confirms the resemblance.
 Tracing Jonathan's past, Ellen visits his mother in Pittsburgh, who claims that her son died by suicide, though his body was never found.
 Inside the home, Ellen finds a suitcase filled with newspaper clippings about her family and Dorothy's lighter.

 Jonathan arrives and confesses everything: he killed Faraday and assumed his identity to marry into the Carlsson fortune.
 Dorothy's pregnancy had threatened his plan, prompting him to kill her.
 As he attempts to murder Ellen, she escapes to the train tracks outside.
 During the pursuit, Jonathan is struck and killed by a Carlsson Copper train—at the same spot where he once watched the trains as a boy.